4 Feel-Good Stories Of The Final 4, From Sister Jean To Cool Cops In Kansas

 Rock Chalk Jayhawk, indeed.

 The Michigan Wolverines will play the Loyola-Chicago Ramblers Saturday at 6:09 p.m.
 ET.
-The Villanova vs. Kansas game will follow, with tip off at 8:49 p.m.
+The Villanova vs. Kansas game will follow, with tipoff at 8:49 p.m.
 ET.

+Adrienne St. Clair is an intern on NPR's National Desk; Asia Simone Burns is an intern with NPR Digital News.